 Gen Z Sleep Statistics

-Despite their later bedtimes and heavier reliance on alarms, Gen Z also posts some of the strongest sleep-related metrics.
+Despite later bedtimes and a heavier reliance on alarms, Gen Z posts some of the strongest sleep-related metrics:

-- 74% of Gen Z sleep at least 7 hours per night, the highest share of any generation.
+- 74% sleep at least 7 hours per night (the highest share of any generation).

-- 20% do not wash their bedsheets at least once a month, another one at the highest of any generation.
+- 20% do not wash their bedsheets at least once a month (the highest of any generation).

 2026 Sleep Statistics: Men vs. Women

 36% of women wash their sheets at least once a week, compared to 27% of men.
-This means Women are 33% more likely than men to wash their sheets at the recommended frequency of at least once per week.
+This means women are 33% more likely than men to wash their sheets at the recommended weekly frequency.

 - 68% use a phone or tablet